spiritbro1/web4-message-and-nft/README.md

 VUE_APP_NFT_CONTRACT=# your nft minter contract
 ```

-after that change this line https://github.com/spiritbro1/web4-message-and-nft/blob/main/packages/message/assembly/main.ts#L59 `hello_is.testnet` to you nft minter deployed contract for the rest of command its pretty much the same you just need to change `nft` to `message` for example `yarn message:build:contract` and so on, then you can open your app on `<account id>.page`
+after that change this line https://github.com/spiritbro1/web4-message-and-nft/blob/main/packages/message/assembly/main.ts#L59 `hello_is.testnet` to your nft minter deployed contract, and then for the rest of command its pretty much the same you just need to change `nft` to `message` for example `yarn message:build:contract` and so on, then you can open your app on `<account id>.page`